FredJul/Flym/README.md

 Handy News Reader
 ==================

-Light and modern Android feed reader, based on Flym.
+Light and modern Android RSS New Reader.

 This is a separate branch of the Flym RSS reader application